News Futures 2035

 After many years of change and struggle, we believe we’re at a turning point in the future – and history – of news.

 Ultimately, many have a dystopian vision – where the provision of trusted news is lost – and where people are vulnerable to false information, disengaged or avoid news altogether.
 It may be that we are not currently able to give communities what they want or need – but if our audiences switch off – we know the public interest is not being served.

-To explore our questions, we’re working with two experienced facilitators of participatory, multi-stakeholder processes: Dr Bruno Tindemans, Chief Foresight Officer for the government Department of Works in Brussels, and Alain Wouters, a strategy consultant formerly of the group planning department at Shell.
+To explore our questions, we worked with two experienced facilitators of participatory, multi-stakeholder processes: Dr Bruno Tindemans, Chief Foresight Officer for the government Department of Works in Brussels, and Alain Wouters, a strategy consultant formerly of the group planning department at Shell.

-While our primary focus is on public-interest news in the UK, we believe what we learn will be relevant further afield, not least because the British media has often led the way.
+While our primary focus has been on public-interest news in the UK, we believe what have learned will be relevant further afield, not least because the British media has often led the way.

 Get involved with News Futures 2035

-As part of News Futures 2035, participants will be invited to join the core, creative group of 75 journalists, academics, policymakers and media-development actors who will meet at three linked plenary discussions:
+As part of News Futures 2035, participants were invited to join the core, creative group of 75 journalists, academics, policymakers and media-development actors who met at three linked plenary discussions:

 - Roundtable 1: Thursday 13 October and Friday 14 October 2022, London